Ceasefire: Israeli–Palestinian conflict

 An example of a ceasefire in the Israeli–Palestinian conflict was announced between Israel and the Palestinian National Authority on February 8, 2005.
 When announced, chief Palestinian negotiator Saeb Erekat publicly defined the ceasefire as follows: "We have agreed that today President Mahmoud Abbas will declare a full cessation of violence against Israelis anywhere and Prime Minister Ariel Sharon will declare a full cessation of violence and military activities against Palestinians anywhere."
 On November 21, 2023, Qatar announced that they had negotiated a truce between Israel and Hamas would pause Gaza war, allow for the release of some hostages and bring more aid to Palestinian civilians.
 As part of the deal, 50 hostages held by Hamas were released while Israel released 150 Palestinian prisoners.

 Syrian Civil War

 Several attempts have been made to broker ceasefires in the Syrian Civil War.

 Russo-Ukrainian War

 Several attempts have been made to broker ceasefires during the Russian invasion of Ukraine.

 In May 2023, Donald Trump told the UK's GB news that as US president he would end the war within 24 hours, given that he had good relationships with the leaders of Ukraine and Russia.
 He added that it would be easy to conclude a ceasefire agreement to end the war.

+2026 Russo-Ukrainian truce - On 11 April 2026 at 13:00 UTC a 32-hour truce began for Orthodox Easter between the Russian Federation and the Republic of Ukraine.